Vegan Skillet Biscuits

 The widely accepted ratio for biscuit-making is 3 – 2 – 1; 3 parts flour – 2 parts liquid – 1 part fat.
 Of course, you are the master of your own kitchen.
 For example, if the flour is too dry, add a little more milk about one tablespoon at a time.
 Don’t be afraid to make adjustments and try out a few varieties.

 Avocado Oil "Buttermilk" Vegan Skillet Biscuits

 - 2 ¼ cups all-purpose flour

-- 4 ½ tbsp avocado oil reserve 1 tbsp for use in skillet before baking
+- 4 ½ tablespoon avocado oil reserve 1 tablespoon for use in skillet before baking

 - 1 cup soy milk or plant-based milk of your choosing